Stratio/cassandra-lucene-index/doc/documentation.rst

 **Example:** search for rows where “phrase” contains a word starting with “lu”.
-If the column is indexed as “text” and uses an analyzer, words ignored by the analyzer will not be retrieved.
+If the column is indexed as “text” and uses an analyzer, words ignored by the analyzer will not be retrieved:

 .. code-block:: sql